mrsheen/bbot/README.md

 ## Description

-A fork of Mark Ashley Bell's C# Bejeweled Bot [mab-bbot] repository, which itself is a port of William Henry's Java Bejeweled Bot [wh-bbot].
+A fork of Mark Ashley Bell's [mab-bbot] repository, which itself is a port of William Henry's [wh-bbot].

 Includes many ideas from Charles Cook [cc-bbot], including the use of AForge.NET for image statistics, an algorithm for efficient full-screen searching of game menus, and a slick solution for unecessary moves using a move dampener.

 From Mark's [mab-bbot] page

-So, this is my attempt at porting William Henry's [Bejeweled Bot]() to C#.
+So, this is my attempt at porting William Henry's [wh-bbot] to C#.
 It's not very efficient yet, and it doesn't currently match special gems, so it occasionally gets 'stuck'.
 However, it's still a darn sight faster than I am... :)

 ## License